pEtienn/Adaptive-mean-shift-based-on-distance-distributions/README.md

 Implementation of an adaptive mean shift algorithm in python, intended to be used on datasets with varying local scale.

-For each point, cluster size is estimated by locating the minimum density of the distance distribution from this point to all others.
+For each point, a cluster size is estimated by locating the minimum density of the distance distribution from this point to all others.
 During the mean shift execution, the cluster size estimation is used to adaptively change the bandwidth.

 ### Typical usage
     ms=fctMS.AdaptiveMeanShift(X,minClusterSize=10,maxClusterSize=0.75,removeBadEstimates=True) #initiates the class and estimates local cluster size